 Philippe Jouan farms only about 4.5 hectares and sells his wines below-market.
 The domaine also sells fruit to Joseph Drouhin, including their Grand Cru Clos Saint Denis, something they've been doing since the 1960s.
 So what's left over doesn't make for a whole lot of wine to go around.
 Jouan's wines have always been hard to find.

 The two village-level wines from Gevrey-Chambertin and Chambolle-Musigny are especially good ways to get a rare deal in Cote de Nuits Burgundy.
-They all have a hedonistic off-the-rails excitement (especially in the 2018s) that will be enjoyable now, but they are built to improve in the cellar, too.
+They all have a hedonistic excitement that will be enjoyable now, but they are built to improve in the cellar, too.
 Two bottles is a great way to do both.